 To come up with other habits and validate if those are really useful, it might be helpful to use the following list of questions.

 Does the habit...

 - Make others’ jobs easier?

 - Answer certain questions before they are asked?

-- Positively impacts progress towards established goals for the project and/or team?
+- Positively impact progress towards established goals for the project and/or team?

 The common theme for all of the questions above is that it is not about you, but about the team and the mission.
 It is only about you in the context of being a role model and your personal and/or professional growth, nothing else.
 Good habits are usually also related to qualities like, among others: initiative, communication, quality and dependability.

-Becoming a 2x developer may not only be relatively simple, but also easy.
-Yes, it is true that it might require discipline to build the necessary habits in the first place (on this occasion, I cannot recommend Atomic Habits by James Clear highly enough), yet those habits will repay manyfold in the future.
+Becoming an uncommon developer may not only be relatively simple, but also easy.
+Yes, it is true it might require discipline to build the necessary habits in the first place (on this occasion I cannot recommend Atomic Habits by James Clear highly enough), yet those habits will repay manyfold in the future, even in your personal life.
 And it has to be pointed out again, that those habits usually have little to do with technical expertise.

-Also, it is worth mentioning that each and every one of us has better or worse days.
-Not always we will be able to meet the standards we have set for ourselves with before-mentioned habits.
-And that is OK.
+Also it is worth mentioning that each and every one of us have good and bad days.
+We won’t always be able to meet the standards we have set for ourselves with before-mentioned habits.
+And that is ok.
 The key is to set the path, and always do our best to stay on it.
 The path towards both deep expertise and excellent soft-skills.
-The path towards 20x developer.
-As a professional developer, I can see no point in not aiming there.
+The path towards being a 20x developer.
+As a professional developer myself I can see no point in not aiming there.